Gregofi/CodeRunner3000/README.md

 ## The architecture
 There are/will be multiple components:
 - website: The website which is accesible to the users
-- runtime: The evaluator of the code that users write into the website.
+- evaluator: The evaluator of the code that users write into the website.